Nursing Learning Goals and Objectives

 - Explain the multiple roles of the professional nurse as a leader.

-- Explicate the characteristics of holistic nursing practice from a Christian worldview.
+- Explicate the characteristics of holistic nursing practice within a Christian worldview.

 - Apply to nursing practice an ethical framework that incorporates Christian worldview, moral concepts, professional ethics, law and respects diverse values and beliefs.

-- Develop personal goals for continued professional development and life long learning.
+- Develop personal goals for continued professional development, self-care, and lifelong learning.